 Question 8: What are some basic iPad functions that I should know about?

 Read through the 1:World Handbook.
-In the section dedicated to Device Setup and Management the handbook has links to resources that will help families set up an Apple ID, configure Family Sharing on an Apple ID and configure ‘Find My iPhone’ for Apple Devices.
+In the section dedicated to Device Setup and Management the handbook has links to resources that will help families set up an Apple ID, configure Family Sharing on an Apple ID and configure ‘Find My’ for Apple Devices.

 Question 9: How are new learners enrolled in the 1:World program?